-- 1 09 NCAC 06C .0106 was published in 09 NCAC 06C .0104 in 29:24 NCR 2766-2783, and is adopted as 09 NCAC

-- 2 06C .0106 with changes, as follows:

-- 3 4

-09 NCAC 06C .0106 WAIVER OF RULES PSAP FAILURE TO COMPLY WITH RULES

-- 5 (b) (a) If the Board determines that a Primary PSAP does not appear to have complied with N.C.
-General Statutes - 6 Chap.
-62A, these rules or the requirements of FCC Report and Order 942 102 a certified, return receipt letter shall be - 7 mailed to the PSAP representative known to the Board.
-The letter shall request justification or an explanation from - 8 the Primary PSAP for the apparent non-compliance.
-The Primary PSAP shall have fifteen calendar days to respond - 9 to the letter. - 10 (1) (b) Board staff shall initially assess the Primary PSAP's response and report to the Board.
-The Board shall review

-11 the staff's report.
-If it appears to the Board that the PSAP has failed to comply with applicable law, these rules or the

-- 12 FCC Order, the Board shall notify the PSAP to that effect and to the consequences arising from such failure, and shall - 13 provide an opportunity for the PSAP to appear before the Board. - 14 (2)(c) If after notice to the Primary PSAP, and appearance before the Board or the PSAP's failure to appear, the Board - 15 determines that the PSAP has offered no reasonable solution, the Board may, at its discretion file a complaint with

-16 any other regulatory body exercising jurisdiction over the PSAP.
-A reasonable solution shall be defined as one that

-- 17 will comply complies with applicable law, these rules or the FCC Order within thirty days or upon such other - 18 conditions as the Board may find reasonable. - 19 (3) (d) If the non-compliant Primary PSAP receives 911 Fund disbursements, such disbursements may be suspended - 20 by the 911 Board until compliance with applicable law, these rules or the FCC Order has been completed. - 21 (4) (e) If after notice and hearing, the Board determines that the Primary PSAP is not at fault, the Board shall take - 22 additional action to determine the cause of failure. - 23 (c) If through the review process the Board determines that a PSAP or CMRS Service Provider is not adhering to an - 24 approved plan or is not using funds in the manner prescribed in these rules or G.S.
-62A, the Board may, after notice - 25 and hearing, suspend distributions or reimbursements until satisfactory evidence of compliance is provided to the - 26 Board. - 27 - 28 History Note: Authority G.S.
-62A-46; 62A-48; - 29 Eff.
-July 1, 2016.
+1 09 NCAC 06C .0106 was published in 09 NCAC 06C .0104 in 29:24 NCR 2766-2783, and is adopted as 09 NCAC 2 06C .0106 with changes, as follows: 3 4 09 NCAC 06C .0106 WAIVER OF RULES PSAP FAILURE TO COMPLY WITH RULES 5 (a) If the Board determines that a Primary PSAP does not appear to have complied with N.C.
+General Statutes 6 Chap.
+62A, these rules or the requirements of FCC Report and Order 942-102 a certified, return receipt letter shall be 7 mailed to the PSAP representative known to the Board.
+The letter shall request justification or an explanation from the Primary PSAP for the apparent non-compliance.
+The Primary PSAP shall have fifteen calendar days to respond 8 9 to the letter.
+10 (4) (b) Board staff shall initially assess the Primary PSAP's response and report to the Board.
+The Board shall review 11 the staff's report.
+If it appears to the Board that the PSAP has failed to comply with applicable law, these rules or the 12 FCC Order, the Board shall notify the PSAP to that effect and to the consequences arising from such failure, and shall 13 provide an opportunity for the PSAP to appear before the Board.
+14 (2) (c) If after notice to the Primary PSAP, and appearance before the Board or the PSAP's failure to appear, the Board 15 determines that the PSAP has offered no reasonable solution, the Board may, at its discretion file a complaint with any other regulatory body exercising jurisdiction over the PSAP.
+A reasonable solution shall be defined as one that 16 17 will comply complies with applicable law, these rules or the FCC Order within thirty days or upon such other 18 conditions as the Board may find reasonable.
+19 (4) (d) If the non-compliant Primary PSAP receives 911 Fund disbursements, such disbursements may be suspended 20 by the 911 Board until compliance with applicable law, these rules or the FCC Order has been completed.
+21 (4) (e) If after notice and hearing, the Board determines that the Primary PSAP is not at fault, the Board shall take 22 additional action to determine the cause of failure.
+23 (c) If through the review process the Board determines that a PSAP or CMRS Service Provider is not adhering to an 24 approved plan or is not using funds in the manner prescribed in these rules or G.S.
+62A, the Board may, after notice 25 and hearing, suspend distributions or reimbursements until satisfactory evidence of compliance is provided to the 26 Board.